MarcinGladkowski/php/README.md

 # All Staff about PHP

-This repository is for to collect all good examples, curious things, short tutorials and many other about PHP.
+This repository is for to collect all good examples, curious things, short tutorials and many others about PHP.

 * [Annotations](src/Annotations)
 * [Anonymous](src/AnonymousClasses)